THE JOURNALISM TRUST INITIATIVE

 This is what the Journalism Trust Initiative proposes with the implementation of an international mechanism rewarding ethical journalistic practices.

 Designed as an ISO standard, the Journalism Trust Initiative, initiated by Reporters without borders (RSF), has been developed by a panel of 130 international experts under the aegis of the European Committee for Standardisation (CEN) and published as Workshop Agreement CWA 17493 to reward trustworthy journalism and compliance with professional norms.

-More than 850 media outlets in 80 countries are involved in the Journalism Trust Initiative mechanism.
+More than 1000 media outlets in over 80 countries are involved in the Journalism Trust Initiative mechanism.

 NO LEVEL PLAYING FIELD FOR JOURNALISM VS. ‘F*KE NEWS’

 We live in an era of the grand de-enlightenment.
 On the Internet, algorithms tend to amplify the extremes – sensationalism, rumours, hate and falsehoods.
 Opinion and beliefs trump facts.
 The rule-makers in big-tech are not accountable to anyone.
 The rules of the game are in-transparent and change all the time.
 On this rocky, tilting and ever-changing playing field, journalism is unfairly disadvantaged, losing reputation, reach and revenues – which makes it even less competitive.
 That logic needs to be reversed.
 Democracy dies without a fact-based discourse.